 - Unlimited backup

-- Backup external drives
+- Backs up external drives

 - Customizable versioning

-- Retains deleted files indefinitely
+- Retains deleted files for 90 days

-- No mobile device backup
+- No mobile backup

 - No multithreaded backups